addetz/addetz.github.io/about_me.md

 I also like to hike and go on country walks.

-Enjoy these excellent photos of me at the Seven Sisters in the UK and on Machu Picchu in Peru.
+Here are some excellent photos of me at the Seven Sisters in the UK and on Machu Picchu in Peru for you to enjoy.

 <div> {% include hiking.html %}</div>